Terry Hanson: Biography

 In an article in The Sporting News in May 2017, there is an article outlining the genesis of Ted Turner's idea to have Hanson and Robert Wussler create a four-hour baseball documentary on what typically happens during any baseball season.
 This Emmy and Ace Award-winning documentary followed the 1982 season of the Turner-owned Atlanta Braves.
 It was entitled “It’s A Long Way to October” and was narrated by legendary baseball announcer Red Barber, produced by Glenn Diamond and Hanson was the Executive Producer.

 From 1984 to 1991, Hanson was the PGA Tour Vice President of Communications and Broadcasting and President of PGA Tour Productions.
 He also negotiated contracts for major network television golf coverage and oversaw the Public Relations Department.

 Hanson was hired in 1991 as President of the Raycom Sports events division, which included the Blockbuster Bowl college football event and the Diet Pepsi Tournament of Champions, later titled by Harris Teeter, Food Lion and Hardee's, which was a high-profile college basketball tournament.

-He operated Hanson Enterprises, a Sports Management firm from 1994-2020.
-He represented sports leagues, new start-up sports companies, and consulted for ESPN for a prime time professional golf event.
+He operates Hanson Enterprises, a Sports Management firm from 1994–present.
+He has represented sports leagues, new start-up sports companies, and has consulted for ESPN for a prime time professional golf event.

-Terry and John Feinstein, long time friend and renowned sports author, commissioned a screen play of his best seller: Caddy For Life: The Bruce Edwards Story.
+Terry and the late John Feinstein, long time friend and renowned sports author, commissioned a screen play of his best seller: Caddy For Life: The Bruce Edwards Story.
 Hanson engaged The William Morris Agency, in conjunction with Matt Damon's and Ben Affleck's production company, LivePlanet.
 The work was eventually produced in documentary format for the Golf Channel.

-Since 2007, Hanson was a regular ensemble member on the regionally syndicated radio morning show, The John Boy and Billy Big Show.
-He has also done television color analyst work in college basketball and professional soccer.
+From 1995-2020 Hanson was a consultant for the syndicated radio morning show, The John Boy and Billy Big Show.
+He was also an on air personality with them from 2013-2020.

+He was a TV personality, doing professional soccer in Washington, DC and Atlanta and has done television color analyst work in college basketball.